Samuel S. Koenig: Career

-In 1891, he entered Republican politics as a campaigner for Jacob Sloat Fassett who was defeated in his run for governor.
-From then on he was continuously involved in ward politics, eventually becoming the Leader in the Sixth Ward, and managed to get Republican Gustave Hartman elected to the New York State Assembly in 1904 and 1905 in a heavily Democratic district.
+In 1891, Koenig entered Republican politics as a campaigner for Jacob Sloat Fassett, who was defeated in his run for governor.
+From then on, he was continuously involved in ward politics, eventually becoming the Leader in the Sixth Ward, and managed to get Republican Gustave Hartman elected to the New York State Assembly in 1904 and 1905 in a heavily Democratic district.

-He was a presidential elector in 1900.

-He was Secretary of State of New York from 1909 to 1910, elected in 1908 but defeated for re-election in 1910.
+Koenig served as Secretary of State of New York from 1909 to 1910, elected in 1908 but defeated for re-election in 1910.

+From 1912 to 1933, Koenig was Chairman of the New York County Republican Committee.
+During his tenure, the party nominated an African American, Charles H. Roberts, for Congress in New York's 21st district.
+One of the first African Americans elected to the New York City Board of Aldermen, Roberts became the first black Republican nominated for Congress in a northern state.

+Koenig was a delegate to the 1908, 1912, 1916, 1924, 1928, 1932, 1936, 1940, 1944, 1948 and 1952 Republican National Conventions.
+He was also a presidential elector in 1900.
+In 1930, he was a member of the New York State Republican Committee.
+He was a delegate to the New York State convention to ratify the 21st Amendment in 1933.